Gurgles and leaks are common issues with e-cig devices and they can often be put right when you understand what might be causing the problem.

 If you're simply hearing a gurgling noise (and it's not leaking), it may be because the device has been standing overnight and there's more liquid at the bottom of the coil making contact with the part that heats it up.

-These are the different parts of a traditional clearomizer tank:
+These are the different parts of a traditional tank:

-Gurgling noises are an indication that liquid has found its way into the centre tube and most often occurs after a refill.
+Gurgling noises can be an indication that liquid has found its way into the centre tube and most often occurs after a refill.
 The gurgling is caused by the liquid mixing with air, a bit like when you suck through a straw when the glass is nearly empty.

 To try and explain gurgles further, once a stream of water has been created, more will follow more easily, it already has a wet path to seep into. e-Liquid works in much the same way, and as it’s thicker/more viscous it will eventually flow more easily because it doesn't dry up.
 As e-liquid doesn't evaporate and it’s sticky it will remain near the lip and on the sides of the air flow tube until it's removed.

-There are many different atomizer heads and clearomizer tanks but these images will give you an indication of what to look for and check in order to resolve any problems:
+There are many different coils and tanks but these images will give you an indication of what to look for and check in order to resolve issues.

 If liquid is leaking from the outside of the tank (usually from the base) then look for small cracks, if there are cracks, this is a leaking tank and you will need a new one.